hailelagi/hailelagi.com/content/writing/stitch-fs.md

 }
 ```

-At every point during the boot <> runtime lifecycle of an operating system(linux at least) there probably exist filesystems which mount themselves on themselves at some **mount point**, as par for course this implies a [root fs](https://systemd.io/MOUNT_REQUIREMENTS/).
+At every point during the boot <-> runtime lifecycle of an operating system(linux at least) there probably exist filesystems which mount themselves on themselves at some **mount point** or interact with each other using the filesystem interface, as par for course this implies a [root fs](https://systemd.io/MOUNT_REQUIREMENTS/).
 This compositional nature is often exploited by `copy-on-write` filesystems to cache, decouple and recreate snapshots of filesystem objects, by interacting with the FUSE kernel api, we can mount anything right in userspace! -- more important than _how_ is _why._

 ## why fuse?
 Hopefully it makes sense that file system heirarchies can be built as an interface over whatever you like -- with FUSE or `ublk` it's right in userspace, no need to muck about inside a kernel - that's a scary place, google drive, your [calendar](https://github.com/lvkv/whenfs), a zip archive, [icmp packets](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)... it goes on, you are only bounded by imagination -- but should you put it in production?[^7] I don't know, but I know it's possible to do so over object storage and is a natural fit[^6] for certain workloads such as machine learning and analytics: it's cheap, and POSIX access methods are well understood by existing applications, however [beware of latency and compatibility.](https://materializedview.io/p/the-quest-for-a-distributed-posix-fs)

 {{% callout %}}
-A brief aside on POSIX, there are "popular" syscalls say open, read, write, close, lseek, mkdir etc
+An aside on POSIX, there are "popular" syscalls say open, read, write, close, lseek, mkdir etc
 but how about the flock, fcntl and the ioctl family?
 How would locking and transactional semantics work across a network boundary that can fail?
-what consistency guarantees?
+what consistency guarantees do we present?
 {{% /callout %}}

 ## interacting with the fuse protocol

-There's an abstraction layer that wasn't mentioned in the first diagram - which sits just below this filesystem application in linux known as the [linux virtual filesystem](https://docs.kernel.org/filesystems/vfs.html) which allows the dispatching of messages in the FUSE protocol somewhat similar to a client-server model:
+There's an abstraction layer that wasn't visualised in the first diagram - which sits just below this filesystem "server" application in linux known as the [linux virtual filesystem](https://docs.kernel.org/filesystems/vfs.html) which allows the dispatching of messages in the FUSE protocol somewhat similar to a client-server model:

 ```
 +++++++        +++++++++++         ++++++++++++